 Our testing device represents a technological leap in point-of-care infectious disease testing and could enable robust expansion in the types of interactions medical professionals can have with their patients via telemedicine.

-Our testing device has been designed to accept a swab or saliva sample directly from the patient.
+Our testing device has been designed to accept a saliva sample directly from the patient.
 From there, the diagnostic process can be activated by pushing a button, after which point the device automatically prepares the sample for analysis.
 Test results are then automatically displayed, in under one hour, as negative or positive on the LCD screen to the user.